sftcd/openssl/esnistuff/echo.md

             SSL_set_alpn_outer_protos(SSL_CTX *s, unsigned char *alpn, size_t alpn_len);

-...where those need a prior call to ``next_protos_parse()`` (as with the current functions witout the ``_outer_``) and where they'll fail unless ESNI has already been setup and with a ``ESNI_DRAFT_06_VERSION`` key.
+...where those need a prior call to ``next_protos_parse()`` (as with the current functions without the ``_outer_``) and where they'll fail unless ESNI has already been setup and with a ``ESNI_DRAFT_06_VERSION`` key.

 ## Inner CH Padding

 Up to draft-06, padding only affected the ESNI extension.
-Now however, we could in addition have (at least) ALPN, NPN or PSK identities in inner CH with different length values in the outer CH.
-So it seems we're no longer padding the name but the entire inner CH.
+Now however, we could in addition have (at least) ALPN, but maybe also NPN or PSK identities in inner CH with different length values from the outer CH.
+So we're no longer padding the name but the entire inner CH.
 There are too many variants to reasonably determine the exact size of the padded inner CH when creating an ESNIConfig so we should change that.

 Perhaps a good change would be for the ESNIConfig ``padded_length`` to now be optional and when present to mean "ensure the inner CH is at least this long